-TERMS FOR ADVERTISING

 (Fourteen lines or under make a square.)

-Contracts will be entered into with yearly, half-yearly and quarterly advertisers, at a reduction from he above
+Contracts will be entered into with yearly, half-yearly and quarterly advertisers, at a reditction from he above

+TERMS FOR ADVERTISING.
-No deduction from the regular rates for advertis vents inserted in the Weekly Edition.
-All advertisements receive one insertion in the Week of

-The Neuse Manufacturing Company HAVE on hand a general assortment of News and Book paper-also, Post office, Newspaper and and Cartridge Wrappers, prime quality, and a large quanand Cartriage of Lapping paper.

-tity of common wrapping paper.
+No deduction from the regular rates for advertisement inserted in the Weekly Edition.
+All advertisements receive one insertion in the Week The Neuse Manufacturing Company AVE on hand a general assortment of News have the right to take such territory and slaves law and Book paper-also, Post office, Newspaper and and Cartridge Wrappers, prime quality, and a large quanfully held by them in any of the States or Territorie and Cartridge Wrappers, paper. tity of common wrapping paper.
 H. W. HUSTED, Treasurer.
+June 12.

-Raleigh Register, Greensbore' Times, Western Demo-ecat, Goldsboro' Tribune and Newbern Progress 4 weeks EDGEWORTH FEMALE SEMINARY, C. This institution has been in successful operation for twentyone years, and for the last ten years under its present The course of Instruction is designed to afford to South-ern Parents an Institution in which can be secured every advantage afforded by the very best Female Seminaries in The Faculty consists of five Gentlemen and Four La-dies.
-The Institution is, and has been THOROUGHLY SOUTHERN in its organization.
-Greensborough is eminently healthy, and in the present excited state of the country, its geographical position reuders it a quiet and safe retreat.
-The next Session will commence August 1st, 1861.
-For Catalogues containing full particulars of terms, &c., apply to RICHARD STERLING, Principal, Greensborough, N. C.
+Kaleigh Register, Greensboro' Times, Western Demo-epat, Goldsboro' Tribune and Newbern Progress 4 weeks when the Legislature is not in session) against domes- This institution has been in successful operation for twentyone years, and for the last ten years under its present The course of Instruction is designed to afford to Southern Parents an Institution in which can be secured every advantage afforded by the very best Female Seminaries in into consideration such amendments to the constitution as the said States shall concur in suggesting at The Faculty consists of five Gentlemen and Four La-dies.
+The Institution is, and has been THOROUGHLY the time when the said demand is made, and should SOUTHERN in its organization. any of the proposed amendments to the constitution be agreed on by the said convention-voting by Greensborough is eminently healthy, and in the present States-and the same be ratified by the Legislatures excited state of the country, its geographical position renders it a quiet and safe retreat. of two-thirds of the several States, or by conventions The next Session will commence August 1st, 1861.
+For Catalogues containing full particulars of terms, &c., apply to RICHARD STERLING, Principal, Greensborough, N. C. tion-they shall henceforward form a part of this June 26.
 NOTICE.

 TAKEN up and committed to the Jail of Mecklenburg county, on the 8th day of September last, a negro boy, who says his name is "Jim," and that his master's name is "John Worthy," living in Gaston county, N. C. Said boy is of medium heighth, very black and has very ordinary intelligence-no marks or scars by which to identify him.
 The owner is hereby notified to come forward, prove property, pay charges and take him away, otherwise on the 9th day of September next, he will be exposed to public sale, to pay fees, as the law directs.
-W. W. GRIER.
 Sheriff of Mecklenburg county.
 Charlotte, N. C. May 29, 1851.
-1861.
 SPRING TRADE.
 N. F. RIVES & CO.
-WHOLESALE DRUGGISTS, ensive stock of Chemicals, Dre Stuffs.